“Let’s just do it,” I decided, “and see where it goes.”

 Since finishing a Masters at Nottingham Uni back in 2004, I’ve worked as a spatial software consultant (my short-lived corporate years), a travel agent, an actor, a wine adviser (hello free wine!), a performing arts teacher, a swimming teacher and even started a little sewing business called Sew Ape.
 You could perhaps call me flaky, or indecisive, but I’ve just always fancied trying new things, although I always thought that blogging was just a hobby.

 If you told me three years ago that blogging would become my ‘job’, I would have stared at you in complete disbelief.
 I had no idea that you could make any money out of blogging, and I certainly didn’t imagine all the amazing opportunities that would come our way.
 Nor did I really appreciate the amount of work that goes in to becoming a travel blogger and making it successful.
-Over these past couple of years I have learnt a lot about building a website, growing page views, SEO, coding, as well as social media strategies, networking and content creation (yes – a lot of this used to be foreign lingo to me too).
+Over these past years I have learnt a lot about building a website, growing page views, SEO, coding, as well as social media strategies, networking and content creation (yes – a lot of this used to be foreign lingo to me too).

 Travel blogging is the first job I’ve had where I’ve thought – “this is long term”.
 It allows me to work from home, be totally flexible about my hours, talk about travel all day, and enables us to travel more as a family (which is what we love to do).